kajalsandha/Assignment_02_SEP_Kajal_8972108/README.md

 4. Bias reports must be produced on a regular basis for user evaluation.
 5. Alerts should be notified to users when biased and imbalanced data will occur.
 6. Unauthorized data access should be prevented by access control.

+**Validations**
+1. Does automatic categorization help developers to find training data quickly?
+2. Does delay access of answers actually improve learning?
+3. Are tags make it easier to search questions as compared to untagged data?
+4. Are AI models do better while training with rebalanced data?
+5. Are the bias reports easy to understand and useful for making corrections?
+6. Are access control measures effectively preventing unauthorized use?